220711-BigData-P3/US_Census_Data_P3/Startup.md

 ### Goals
 1. Programmatically download/unzip all zip files from census website urls by decade (2000, 2010, 2020)
 2. Gather summary rows from each state to generate 2 csv files for each decade (The second file will house data under the "Over 18" category)
-3. Upload generated csv files into a AWS S3 Bucket
+3. Upload generated csv files into a AWS S3 Bucket (Credentials should be in a .env file inside the root level of repo.)
+    * Environment variable names: *ACCESS_KEY_ID, SECRET_ACCESS_KEY, BUCKET_NAME, REGION_NAME*

 ### Steps
 * [Scraping Zip Files From URL](#web-crawler-python-script-for-US-Census-Redistricting-Data-2000/2010)
 * [Ingesting 2000 Data](#ingesting-data-for-2000)